IT Support

 4. Security Layer

-• Endpoint security software on all devices
+• Endpoint security software on all devices to detect and prevent malware

-• VPN for secure remote access
+• VPN for secure remote access that protects data in transit

 5. Business Communication